rapidsai/cugraph/CONTRIBUTING.md

 # So You Want to Contribute Code

-### TL;DR General Development Process
+**TL;DR General Development Process**
 1. Read the documentation on [building from source](SOURCEBUILD.md) to learn how to setup, and validate, the development environment
-2. Find an issue, or submit an issue, to work on.
+2. Find or submit an issue to work on. (include a comment that you are workign issue)
-3. Comment on the issue saying you are going to work on it
-4. Fork the cuGraph [repo](#fork) and Code (make sure to add unit tests)!
+3. Fork the cuGraph [repo](#fork) and Code (make sure to add unit tests)!
-5. When done, and code passes local CI, create your pull request (PR)
+4. When done, and code passes local CI, create your pull request (PR)
    1. Update the CHANGELOG.md with PR number
    2. Ensure that the PR has the proper [tags](PRTAGS.md)
 6. Verify that cuGraph CI passes all [status checks](https://help.github.com/articles/about-status-checks/).
 Fix if needed